Hampshire & Isle of Wight Wildlife Trust South Down Group

 Our Talks cover a wide range of topics and are frequently relevant to our changing environment and the challenges the world faces if it is to protect itself for the benefit of all species, including humans.

-They are usually given by a visiting speaker and are held each month on a Wednesday evening from 7.30pm to 9.30pm at St Wilfrid's Church Hall, Padnell Road, Cowplain PO8 8DZ.
+They are usually given by a visiting speaker and are held on the third Wednesday of the month from 7.30pm to 9.30pm at St Wilfrid's Church Hall, Padnell Road, Cowplain PO8 8DZ.

 Padnell Road is opposite the Co-op on London Road in Cowplain and the Church is about 200 metres along the road on the left.